-We pride ourselves on making ourselves easily accessible to every client.
-Our emphasis on client service allows us to get the full picture on the legal challenges each client faces and the solutions that best meet your unique needs.
+We pride ourselves on being easily accessible to every client.
+Our emphasis on client service allows us to get the full picture of the legal challenges you face and the solutions that best meet your unique needs.
 We listen to your individual circumstances and help you create a proposed modified order to submit to your ex-spouse and the court for approval.
 If a negotiated agreement cannot be reached with your ex-spouse, we aggressively represent your interests at trial.